michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0115.md

 - adj: devoid of importance, meaning, or force
 - adj: not worthy of notice
 ### Family
+- insignificant: insignificance, insignificantly+
+- co-sign: co-signed
+- countersign: countersignature, countersigned, countersigning, countersigns
+- insignificance: insignificances
-insignificant: insignificance, insignificantly+;co-sign: co-signed;countersign: countersignature, countersigned, countersigning, countersigns;insignificance: insignificances;sign: co-sign, countersign, signatory, signature, signed, signedly, signer, signify, signing, signs, undersign;signatory: signatories;signature: signatures;signed: unsigned;signer: signers;significance: significances;significant: insignificant, nonsignificant, significance, significantly;signification: significations;signifier: signifiers;signify: significant, signification, signified, signifier, signifies, signifying;signing: signings;undersign: undersigned, undersigning
+- sign: co-sign, countersign, signatory, signature, signed, signedly, signer, signify, signing, signs, undersign
+- signatory: signatories
+- signature: signatures
+- signed: unsigned
+- signer: signers
+- significance: significances
+- significant: insignificant, nonsignificant, significance, significantly
+- signification: significations
+- signifier: signifiers
+- signify: significant, signification, signified, signifier, signifies, signifying
+- signing: signings
+- undersign: undersigned, undersigning
 ### Examples
 - Department of Defense saying in 2013 that the threat posed by the group was largely insignificant.
 - Even if that difference is so insignificant in the scheme of the whole world, she said, it is something.